 - Amtrak allows dogs and cats up to 20 pounds.

-- Get the latest info and the needed paperwork on the button below.
+- Get the latest information and the necessary paperwork by clicking the button below.

 If you have a service or comfort animal, read Amtrak’s service animal policy for rules and booking instructions.